-\$15-15-98 Who may petition. (a) On petition of any interested person, the commission may issue a declaratory order as to the applicability of any statutory provision or of any rule or order of the commission to a specific factual situation.

-- (b) A farmer or landowner with lands qualifying under section 205-45, HRS, may file a petition for declaratory order to designate the lands as important agricultural lands and shall file a petition that conforms to the requirements of this section and section 205-44 and 205-45, HRS. - (c) Notwithstanding the other provisions of this subchapter, the commission, on its own motion or upon request but without notice of hearing, may issue a declaratory order to terminate a controversy or to remove uncertainty.
-[Eff 10/27/86; comp 8/16/97; comp 5/8/00; am and comp NOV 0 2 2013 ] (Auth: HRS \$\$91-8, 205-1, 205-7) (Imp: HRS \$\$91-2, 91-8)
+- "§15-15-98 Who may petition. (a) On petition of [an] any interested person, the commission may issue a declaratory order as to the applicability of any statutory provision or of any rule or order of the commission to a factual situation. - (b) A farmer or landowner with lands qualifying under section 205-45, HRS, may file a petition for declaratory order to designate the lands as important agricultural lands and shall file a petition that conforms to the requirements of this section and section 205-44 and 205-45, HRS. - (c) Commission identification and designation of important agricultural lands after receipt of recommendations and maps from counties pursuant to section 205-48, HRS, shall be conducted as a petition for declaratory ruling.
+The form and content of the county recommendations shall conform to the requirements of sections 205-42, 205-43, 205-44, and 205-47, HRS. - (d) Notwithstanding the other provisions of this subchapter, the commission, on its own motion or upon request but without notice of hearing, may issue a declaratory order to terminate a controversy or to remove uncertainty."
+[Eff 10/27/86; comp 8/16/97; comp May 08 2000] (Auth: HRS §§91-8, 205-1, 205-7)

-§15-15-99 Petition for declaratory order; form and contents.
-The petition shall be submitted consisting of one original, one paper copy, and one electronic copy, and shall conform to the format requirements of sections 15-15-38, 15-15-39, and 15-15-40, and shall contain:
+"§15-15-99 Petition for declaratory order; form and contents.
+The petition shall be submitted in duplicate, shall conform to the format requirements of [subchapters 5 and 7] sections 15-15-38, 15-15-39, and 15-15-40, and shall contain:

-(1) The name, address including zip code, and telephone number of each petitioner;

-(2) A statement of the petitioner's interest in the subject matter, including the reasons for submission of the petition;

-- (3) A designation of the specific statutory provision, rule, or order in question, together with a complete statement of the relevant facts and a statement of the issues raised or controversy or uncertainty involved; - (4) A statement of the petitioner's interpretation of the statute, rule or order or the petitioner's position or contention with respect thereto; - (5) A memorandum of authorities, containing a full discussion of reasons and legal authorities in support of such position or contention.
-The commission may require the petitioner to file additional data or memoranda; - (6) The names of any other potential parties; - (7) The signature of each petitioner; and - (8) A statement whether the petition for declaratory ruling relates to any commission docket for district boundary amendment or special permit, and if so, the docket number and identification of all parties to the docket.
-[Eff 10/27/86; comp 8/16/97; comp 5/8/00; am and comp NOV 0 2 2013 ] (Auth: HRS \$\$91-8, 205-1, 205-7) (Imp: HRS \$\$91-2, 91-8)
+- (1) The name, address (including zip code), and telephone number of each petitioner; - [(2) The signature of each petitioner; - (3) A designation of the specific statutory provision, rule, or order in question, together with a statement of the controversy or uncertainty involved; - (4) A statement of the petitioner's interest in the subject matter, including the reasons for submission of the petition; - (5) A statement of the petitioner's position or contention; and - (6) A memorandum of authorities, containing a full discussion of reasons and legal authorities in support of such position or contention.] - (2) A statement of the petitioner's interest in the subject matter, including the reasons for submission of the petition; - A designation of the specific statutory provision, rule, or order in question, together with a complete statement of the relevant facts and a statement of the issues raised or controversy or uncertainty involved; - A statement of the petitioner's interpretation of the statute, rule or order or the petitioner's position or contention with respect thereto; - (5) A memorandum of authorities, containing a full discussion of reasons and legal authorities in support of such position or contention.
+The commission may require the petitioner to file additional data or memoranda; - (6) The names of any other potential parties; - (7) The signature of each petitioner; and - A statement whether the petition for declaratory ruling relates to any commission docket for district boundary amendment or special permit, and if so, the docket number and identification of all parties to the docket."
+[Eff 10/27/86; comp 8/16/97; comp May 08 2000] (Auth: HRS §§91-8, 205-1, 2057) (Imp: HRS §§91-2, 91-8)